-DAVANAT[®], our lead product candidate in development, is a proprietary carbohydrate (polysaccharide) polymer comprised of mannose and galactose carbohydrates in a CARBOSOME^m formation.
-DAVANAT[®] is a complex polysaccharide derived from plant sources that has a precisely defined chemical structure.
+DAVANAT®, our lead product candidate in development, is a proprietary carbohydrate (polysaccharide) polymer comprised of mannose and galactose carbohydrates, that is derived from plant sources has a precisely defined chemical structure.
 It is the galactomannan isolated from seeds of Cyamopsis Tetragonoloba, and subjected to a controlled partial chemical and physical degradation.

-We believe the mechanism of action for DAVANAT[®] is based upon interaction with lectins, which are cell surface proteins that bind only to a particular kind of carbohydrate.
-DAVANAT[®] is formulated to attach to specific lectins (Galectins), which are abundant on the surface of tumor cells, while selectively avoiding healthy tissue.
+We believe the mechanism of action for DAVANAT® is based upon interaction with lectins, which are cell surface proteins that bind only to a particular kind of carbohydrate.
+DAVANAT® is formulated to attach to specific lectins (Galectins), which are abundant on the surface of tumor cells, while selectively avoiding healthy tissue.
 The galactose residue side chain attached to the carbohydrate polymer backbone targets lectin receptors that are specific and over-expressed on cancer cells.
-The receptor effectively interacts with the carbohydrate, chemotherapy drug combination and assists in the accumulation of the chemotherapy in the cancer cell, bypassing the normal defense mechanism.
-This form of targeted delivery may allow for administration of higher doses of chemotherapy thereby increasing efficacy while reducing toxicity.
+The receptor effectively interacts with the carbohydrate and chemotherapy and/or biologic combination and assists in the accumulation of the chemotherapy in the cancer cell.
+This may allow for administration of higher doses of chemotherapy thereby increasing efficacy while reducing toxicity.